Analog to Digital - Vinyl, Tape, Cassettes

 The process is this:

 Clean the record of fingerprints and any especially difficult materials like food, sugar, mold, paint, or material stuck on.
 I start by looking for big stuck-on stuff, then apply an enzymatic cleaner that breaks down organic materials like fingerprints, dust, food, saliva, etc. which really gets a lot of the old crud out after a couple minutes.
 I wash the grooves with a VPI 16.5 wet record cleaner.
 I apply a solution, and extract it all back out with a strong vacuum, much like a carpet cleaner does.
 Once the record has come clean, it's ready for transfer.
-Even a brand-new unplayed record benefits from cleaning away the mold release compound (so it doesn't stick to the stamper) that all records have on them.

 Due to the nature of the work, these sessions are unattended.
-A typical album would cost $50, an additional $15 to clean up the scratches and noise.

 I can transfer your most beloved LPs and 45s to WAV files, or burn them onto audio CDs.